-- 3.22 After the equipment has been installed, check that the following recommendations are met and see the testing detailed in Table 3: - all supports, bases and fixings are secure and without imposed strain from service connections; - thermal insulation is in satisfactory condition and securely attached for all relevant services; - security settings of door safety switches are in compliance with data supplied by the manufacturer; - each machine has been supplied with the unique keys, codes or tools required to operate locked controls, control over-rides and that they operate correctly, that is, only operate the control for which it is intended; and cannot unlock controls on other machines in the vicinity; - loading conveyors and trolleys, load carriers and load baskets are effective and safe in use; - check (if applicable) that any automatic load/unload systems function correctly and safely, including checks on emergency stops and other safety devices required to ensure the safety of staff and prevent damage to equipment.
-Advice can be sought from the local Health and Safety advisor; - check that all specified data systems are functioning correctly.
-This may include automatic download of the machine and IMS operating cycle data to a computer or network, download of data to a track and trace system, the function of rack ID systems and load scanners etc;

-- check that the room pressure differential is maintained between the 'Wash Room' and the 'IAP Room' as specified in SHPN 13 Part 1: 2011; - confirm that access for maintenance and servicing of the WD services is safe; - confirm that any additional operating cycles requested for the WD by the User are as per specification.
+- 3.23 After the equipment has been installed, check that the following recommendations are met and see the testing detailed in Table 3: - all supports, bases and fixings are secure and without imposed strain from service connections; - thermal insulation is in satisfactory condition and securely attached for all relevant services; - security settings of door safety switches are in compliance with data supplied by the manufacturer; - each machine has been supplied with the unique keys, codes or tools required to operate locked controls, control over-rides and that they operate correctly, that is, only operate the control for which it is intended; and cannot unlock controls on other machines in the vicinity; - loading conveyors and trolleys, load carriers and load baskets are effective and safe in use: - check (if applicable) that any automatic load / unload systems function correctly and safely, including checks on emergency stops and other safety devices required to ensure the safety of staff and prevent damage to equipment.
+Advice can be sought from the local Health and Safety advisor: - check that all specified data systems are functioning correctly.
+This may include automatic download of the machine and IMS operating cycle data to a computer or network, download of data to a track and trace system, the function of rack ID systems and load scanners, etc.; - confirm that access for maintenance and servicing of the WD services is safe; - confirm that any additional operating cycles requested for the WD by the User are as per specification.

-Installation qualification tests - contractor SHTM 01-01 Part D Section reference for the test
+Installation qualification tests - contractor.
+SHTM 01-02 Part D Paragraph reference for the test.

-Water supply pressure 7.14
+Water supply pressure.
+6.14

-Verification of calibration 4.67
+Verification of calibration.
+4.67

-Automatic control test 4.97
+Automatic control test.
+4.96

-Blocked drain protection 4.12
+Blocked drain protection.
+4.12

-Estimation of dead volume of pipework 4.7
+Estimation of dead volume of pipework.
+4.7

-Efficacy of drainage discharge 4.25
+Efficacy of drainage discharge.
+4.25

 Equipment overflow test 4.32